Skip to main content

 How Do Different Add Back Hormones Compare?

-The net effect of an add-back regimen on your is the sum of its parts.
+The net effect of an add-back regimen on your cardiovascular system is the sum of its parts.
 The estrogen component provides a baseline of cardiovascular support, while the progestogen component can either support or slightly diminish those benefits depending on its specific properties.
 Below is a table outlining the general effects of common add-back components on key cardiovascular markers.

 Hormonal Agent Effect on LDL Cholesterol Effect on HDL Cholesterol Effect on Triglycerides Notes